An owl twice attacked a Washington woman. A biologist says it's becoming more common

 Mathisen also found several other stories about people in the Washington state area who had been attacked by other aggressive barred owls.
 A runner in West Seattle posted her very similar story on Reddit.
 She found a unique way to continue her runs without being attacked: She dons an owl mask on the back of her head.
 The city of SeaTac even put up a warning sign in a local park to warn visitors of its owl problem.

-Barred owls are "aggressive owls and they're highly territorial," Jonathan C. Slaght, a wildlife biologist said.
+Barred owls are "aggressive owls and they're highly territorial," Jonathan C. Slaght, a wildlife biologist with Wildlife Conservation Society, said.
 He examined a photo that Mathisen took and confirmed the animal to be a barred owl.

 They traditionally nest in the cavities of trees.
 Unfortunately, these owl-human confrontations are more common now because of the shrinking availability of dense forests that allow the owls to be more secluded, he said.